Ratiem/the-ultimate-europe-quiz/README.md

 Framework & Tools
 I used the following technologies to create this website:
-- Balsamiq - for my intial testing phase of the layout of the quiz
+- Balsamiq - for my initial testing phase of the layout of the quiz
 - HTML 5- for structure
 - CSS- for styling
 - Javascript - for all the game variables and functions
 - Gitpod - for the Website creation and deployment
 - Github - for the final Website hosting
-- The fonts were taken from https://fonts.google.com/ and the inspiration behind the cmobination of teh fonts was taken from https://www.pagecloud.com/blog/best-google-fonts-pairings
+- The fonts were taken from https://fonts.google.com/ and the inspiration behind the combination of the fonts was taken from https://www.pagecloud.com/blog/best-google-fonts-pairings
 - [Favicon] (https://favicon.io/favicon-generator/)
 - google Chrome Developer tools

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The Media responsive elements were built directly in the CSS.
+The wesbite is responisve across all media ie Laptops, desktops, tablets and smartphones.

 ### Validator Testing